harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-65313352/RoofReport-65313352.md

 <!-- image -->

 '

+some cases, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (Degrees)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

+~ 34°

 <!-- image -->

+- 34°

+All Rights Reserved

 <!-- image -->

 <!-- image -->

 <!-- image -->

+E

 '

+some cases, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (on 12)